Hasithar8220/partisia_private_survey/README.md

 * Google chrome browser to load the app and wallet extension
 * node.js version v.16.15.0 or newer

+## Rules

+* Survey should have made public at crowdsnap.ai
+* One MPC account can vote only once, else error will be thrown

 ## How to run?